7 Ways to Invest in OpenAI (ChatGPT)

 You may also want to invest indirectly through Microsoft (MSFT), which has close ties to the lab.

-The $6.6 billion in funding was raised in the form of convertible debt from Thrive Capital, Khosla Ventures, Microsoft, and Nvidia.
+The $6.6 billion raised in October 2024 came in the form of convertible debt from Thrive Capital, Khosla Ventures, Microsoft, and Nvidia.
 Since the investment is currently in the form of debt, I'm not including this round in the following calculations (for Microsoft or Nvidia).

 To date, Microsoft has invested $11 billion in the lab.
 It now owns 49% of the company and is entitled to up to 75% of its profits.